 Typically, an effective AS treatment will keep your symptoms under control.
 But if your symptoms flare up while on a particular medication, that could be a sign that you need to reevaluate, says Dr. Ermann.
 That said, some fluctuation may be expected.
 “Sometimes that happens when patients are on a monthly schedule, for example, when they inject a drug and then toward the end of that month just before that injection, symptoms get worse and then improve after next injection.
 That’s a pattern that occasionally happens,” he says.

 #3: Symptoms Go Beyond Musculoskeletal

 While most people think of back pain when they think of AS, it’s important to watch out for other symptoms that may be AS-related and a sign that your treatment may not be working well enough.
 “In AS, there can also be disease manifestations outside the musculoskeletal system,” explains Dr. Ermann.
-“That could be inflammation of the eye, which is common in up to 40% of patients, skin inflammation, inflammation in the intestine, and others.
-These are things that can also flare up and may [signal a] need for change in treatment.”
+“That could be inflammation of the eye (known as uveitis), which is common in up to 40% of patients, skin inflammation, inflammation in the intestine, and others.
+These are things that can also flare up from AS and may [signal a] need for change in treatment.”